beth-ruff/beth-ruff.github.io/_posts/2020-02-01-why_i_decided_to_study_software_engineering.markdown

 Over the course of the last few years, my interactions and intermittent collaboration with software engineers have inspired me to pursue programming studies.

 My career roadmap has never been neat nor direct.
 In fact, it's been a little all over the place.
-Let's start from the beginning: *when I was 8, I wanted to be a dolphin trainer*.
+Let's start from the beginning: *when I was 8, i wanted to be a dolphin trainer.*

 My path has drastically pivoted from the dolphin trainer vision I once revered.
 Fast forward to 2016: I was a Biology /  Pre-med major at Loyola Chicago (after changing my major 5 times).
 As my graduation approached, I realized that although I excelled in the sciences, medicine wasn’t my passion, and I ultimately decided not to pursue a career in medicine.